cornucopia-rs/cornucopia/README.md

 <br />

-Cornucopia is a small CLI utility resting on `tokio-postgres` and designed to facilitate PostgreSQL workflows in Rust.
+Cornucopia is a small CLI utility resting on `tokio-postgres` designed to facilitate PostgreSQL workflows in Rust.

-Cornucopia aims to get out of your way, transpiling your queries to Rust on demand without requiring you to maintain a live database connection.
-Each query is prepared against your schema, ensuring that the statement is valid SQL.
-These prepared statements are then be used to generate properly typed rust code for this query.
-Keep reading for more info, or take a look at the examples folder for a quickstart 🚀
+Cornucopia aims to get out of your way, **transpiling your PostgreSQL queries to Rust** on demand without requiring you to maintain a live database connection.
+Each query is prepared against your schema, ensuring that the query statements are valid SQL.
+These prepared statements are then be used to generate properly type-checked Rust code for this query.

+Keep reading for more info, or take a look at the [basic example](https://github.com/LouisGariepy/cornucopia/tree/main/examples/basic) for a quickstart 🚀.

 ---

 ## Install
 ### Docker
-The CLI spawns a `postgres` container when it has  to generate Rust modules.
-Thus, you need to have a working `docker`.
+Cornucopia spawns a `postgres` container when it generates your Rust modules, so, you,ll need a working `docker` command.
 Note that **on Linux non-sudo users need to be in the docker group**.
-Read the official [installation](https://docs.docker.com/get-docker/) and [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) steps.
+For a step-by-step guide, please read the official docker [installation](https://docs.docker.com/get-docker/) and [post-installation](https://docs.docker.com/engine/install/linux-postinstall/) docs.

 ### Dependencies
-Cornucopia will generate queries powered by the `tokio` runtime through `tokio-postgres` and `deadpool-postgres`, so you will need add the latest version of these to your dependencies.
-You might need more dependencies depending on which features you inted to use, The code block below shows an example of what your dependencies might look like with every feature that `cornucopia` supports:
+Cornucopia will generate queries powered by the `tokio` runtime through `tokio-postgres` and `deadpool-postgres`, so you will need add the latest version of these to your `Cargo.toml`.
+You might need more dependencies depending on which features you intend to use.
+The code block below shows what your dependencies might look like with every feature that `cornucopia` supports enabled:
 ```toml
 # Cargo.toml
 [dependencies]